magento/devdocs/guides/v2.0/cloud/bk-cloud.md

 ![This guide applies to Magento Commerce available on Cloud only]({{ site.baseurl }}common/images/ee-only_large.png)

-Magento Commerce is a managed and automated high-availability hosting platform for Magento specifically created and hosted on the Cloud.
-This version combines Magento Enterprise and the Cloud with a few differences and added features, including Git integration and three key environments for development, staging, and live production.
+Magento Commerce (Cloud), formerly Enterprise Cloud Edition, is a managed and automated high-availability hosting platform for Magento specifically created and hosted on the Cloud.
+This version combines Magento Enterprise, Cloud hosting, with a few differences and added features including Git integration and three key environments for development, staging, and live production.

 Code, test, and deploy across development, staging, and finally production environment for continuous integration of your store.

-Magento Commerce provided on the Cloud was previously named Magento Enterprise Cloud Edition.

 ## Direct access to your environments {#environments}
 Fully access your Magento development and deployment through a UI console or CLI.
 Your servers are within reach from development to production in the Amazon Web Services (AWS) cloud.